The readings: [2 Sam. 7:4-5a, 12-14a, 16; Rom. 4:13, 16-18, 22; Mt. 1:16, 18-21, 24a; (or Luke. 2:41-51a)

 We are touched by the call of Joseph.
 Like any other call in the Old and New Testament, the call of Joseph is special and unique.
 God chooses those simple and humble to do his work.
 He gave the call when he decides to observe what the law says.
 He silently accepts when he is told of his mission and he is willing to cooperate with God in the new mystery.
 The Scriptures tell us about the way he followed God’s will.
 In Bethlehem, when they went to register, they had no room in the inn and it was Joseph who looks for the secluded place for the child to be born.
 He is now the protector, saviour and the care taker.
 He is the silent listener when he takes Mary to Jerusalem to present Jesus to the Lord; he hears what Simeon had to say about the Child.
 Joseph and Mary were amazed at what was being said about Him.
 Then we hear of the trial of Joseph when an angel appeared to him in a dream.
 Joseph was told to take the Child and His mother and to flee to Egypt and remain there until he was told to leave.
 He knew that God could have chosen other ways to rescue the child.
 But he does not question about it at all.
 He obeying the angel takes Mary and Jesus to Egypt the same night.
 The last mention of St. Joseph in the Holy Bible is when Jesus was twelve years old and the family made their annual pilgrimage to the Holy City.
 This is when Jesus stayed behind in the Temple without the knowledge of His parents.
 For three days, Joseph went through great anxieties.
 Besides searching he had to support Mary and when they find him he does not ask any question.
 He takes him back perhaps more vigilant than ever before.
 The gospels also tell us of the title of Jesus as Son of Joseph and the genealogy also mentions the same.

 The readings of today are specially chosen permitting our hearts perceive other wonders about Saint Joseph.
-The First Reading speaks of Yahweh being a Divine Father to us as His people.
-God now wants to build a hose for his people and establish his kingdom forever.
-It tells us that God waits to accept us as his children.
-From the First Reading and other Biblical passages, we also learn that Saint Joseph was of royal blood.
-He was a descendant of King David.
-Saint Joseph was born at a time when the Jewish nation no longer had a ruling king.
+In the First Reading Prophet Nathan tells King David that God will establish a kingdom and his rule will last forever.
+God now wants to build a house for his people and establish his kingdom forever.
+This house will be established in God’s name and he will be the divine Father to all the people and will make everyone his own children.
+God assures his presence in this kingdom which will be everlasting.
+The reading tells us that God waits to accept all as his children as he accepted Joseph who was a descendent of David.
 The Second Reading speaks of our spiritual father Abraham and we exist in God.
 Faith is the main source of our living in closeness to God.
 The faith in Jesus makes us come closer to the throne of God.
 Faith makes us to receive the word in life.
+Paul tells the Romans that Abraham believed in the presence of the God who gives life to the dead and calls into existence the things that do not exist.
+Hence hoping against hope, Abraham believed that he would become the father of many nations and he believed in the promise made by God that his descendants will be numerous.

 The Gospel speaks of the end of the lineage of our spiritual fathers, Saint Joseph.
 Joseph has the special place in the narrative of Matthew when Jesus is born into the world.
 He is the care taker and the person who takes the responsibility over his family.
-By marrying the Blessed Virgin Mary and through the adoption of our Lord Jesus as his foster child, Saint Joseph surrendered his kingship to Jesus.
-Through Saint Joseph, Jesus legally became the rightful King of this world, over and above being the King of the Kingdom of God.
-Kingdom of God means here the spiritual kingdom.
-It indicates the rule of God in the heart of the individual.
+By marrying the Blessed Virgin Mary and through the adoption of our Lord Jesus as his foster child, Joseph surrendered himself to the divine plan.
+Through Joseph, Jesus legally became the rightful King of this world, over and above being the King of the divine Kingdom.
+Kingdom of God indicates the rule of God in the heart of every individual.
 It is God who takes control of the person.
 This kingship is there from the foundation of the world and will be fully realized at the end of time.
 Joseph has his role to play in the regaining of the kingdom.
-Under the protection of Saint Joseph, Jesus accomplished His mission on earth to rightfully regain His Kingdom in Heaven through death on the cross.
-True, we know very little about St. Joseph and he is presented to us as an old man who protected the Virgin Mary.
-But we see him as one who is fully involved in his mission, vision, love and faith.
+Under the protection of Joseph, Jesus accomplished His mission on earth to rightfully regain His Kingdom in Heaven.
+Truly we see him as one who is fully involved in his mission, vision, love and faith.

 St Joseph is essentially remembered as the head of the Holy Family.
 Our Christian families draw the example from the Holy Family of Nazareth.
-We have the three prominent figures here: Joseph, Mary and Jesus.
-The recollection of Joseph, Mary and Jesus’ on this day makes us aware of our Christian mission of solidarity and love.
+We have the three prominent figures here in the Holy Family: Joseph, Mary and Jesus.
+The recollection of this earthly trinity on this day makes us aware of our Christian mission of solidarity and love.
 The observance of the custom of blessing the children as provided in the ritual and where opportune, for the renewal of marriage vows taken by the spouses on their wedding day are strength to our Christian families.
-Outside of the feast, the faithful have frequent recourse to the Holy Family of Nazareth in many of life’s circumstances: taking the Holy Family so as to model their own families; frequent prayers to entrust themselves to the patronage of the Holy Family and to obtain assistance at the hour of death.
+Outside of the feast, the faithful have frequent recourse to the Holy Family of Nazareth in many of life’s circumstances: taking the Holy Family so as to model their own families.
+Our frequent prayers to entrust ourselves to the patronage of the Holy Family and to obtain assistance at the hour of death is of prime importance.

-To develop a deep appreciation of the Husband of Mary, we must set aside some perceptions that stubbornly cling to him that he was elderly, quiet person who always remained in the background.
+To develop a deep appreciation of Joseph, we must set aside some perceptions that stubbornly cling to him that he was elderly, quiet person who always remained in the background.
 Indeed he was a dynamic, responsible and loving person, the head of a family.
 We see him as a model, patron and guide.
 Pope Pius XII said that Joseph showed Jesus, “all the natural love and all the affectionate solicitude that a father’s heart can know.”
 No father loved a son as Joseph loved Jesus; no son loved a father as Jesus loved Joseph.
 When Our Lord took His first steps, Joseph held His hand.
 Together in the carpenter shop, they talked, worked, laughed, and prayed.
-The Virgin Mother was never far away.
-She never is!
+The Virgin Mother was never far away and never will be.
 Visitors to the holy homelike the Shepherds, the Magi, literally breathed in the love that remained through the air.
-Saint Joseph is our model.
-He invites us to lead our family’s life of faith by following his example.
+Saint Joseph is our model and example.
 In these days when families are going through strains and difficulties we ought to seek his heavenly help.
-As Pope Benedict tells us, Joseph’s silence speaks volumes.
+As Pope Benedict XVI tells us, Joseph’s silence speaks volumes.
 His very presence fills the hose with Joy, for with the Holy Family there is always joy.
 This joy would always remain with the universal church.